smucclaw/documentation/index.rst

       Start interacting with L4.

-   .. grid-item-card:: Learning To Use L4
+   .. grid-item-card:: Learn To Use L4
       :link: docs/links-examples
       :link-type: doc